-- Passing acts that require the conservation of forests,
+- Passing acts that require the conservation of forests

-- Surveying the forest resources to prevent overusing the resources,
+- Surveying the forest resources to prevent overusing the resources

-- Categorizing forest areas and proper delimitation of reserved forest areas to prevent anyone from damaging the reserved area,
+- Categorizing forest areas and proper delimitation of reserved forest areas to prevent anyone from damaging the reserved area

-- Find out which areas require reforestation,
+- Find out which areas require reforestation

-- Regulating and improving upon the commercial use of forest products,
+- Regulating and improving upon the commercial use of forest products

 - Developing national parks.

+The Forest Department can also play a huge role in preventing deforestation.
 Managing the forest would include the following steps:

-- Survey of forest,
+- Survey of forests,

-- Categorization of forest.
+- Categorization of forests

-- Economic use of forest,
+- Economical use of forests

-- Administrative setting for forest management,
+- The administrative setting for forest management

 - Training programs for persons engaged in forest conservation activities,

-- Use of forest land as tourist centers,
+- Use of forest land as tourist centers

-- Social and agro-forestry,
+- Social and agro-forestry

-- Development of new techniques for the conservation of forests,
+- Development of new techniques for the conservation of forests

 - Policy decisions and their proper implementation.

-Control Over Forest Fires
+32. Control of Forest Fires